songlinjian/dnsflagday/2020/index.md

 correctly, but some queries will fail to resolve if TCP transport is not available.

-Previous flag days
+以前的 flag days
 ==================

 Here is a list of the previous flag days:
 - [2019 EDNS workarounds](/2019/)

-Who's behind DNS flag day?
+谁在支持 DNS flag day?
 ==========================

 The DNS flag day effort is community driven by DNS software and service